peter88213/nvhelp-de/source/nv_timeline/index.rst

 - Nur normale Abschnitte werden mit *Timeline* synchronisiert oder zu *Timeline* exportiert.
   Unbenutzte Abschnitte erscheinen nicht auf dem Zeitstrahl.
--  Only normal sections are synchronized with Timeline, or exported to Timeline.
-Unbenutzt sections will not show up in the timeline.
 -  Abschnitte with an unspecific time stamp (day, hours, minutes) are synchronized with the timeline, if a reference date is set.
 -  Changes to the section date/time affect the event start date/time